Qt for iOS

 Getting Started

-For running Qt applications on your Mac or in the simulator that comes with Xcode, this is all you need.
-However, for running applications on a mobile device and/or publishing your applications in the App Store, you must join the Apple Developer Program, and set up developer certificates and provisioning profiles.
-The easiest solution is to use a profile that takes any App ID (a *
+For testing Qt applications in the simulator that comes with Xcode, this is all you need.
+However, for running applications on a physical device and/or publishing your applications in the App Store, you must join the Apple Developer Program, and set up developer certificates and provisioning profiles.

 Building Applications from the Command Line